pvega62/software/raw-md-files/intro.md

 ## Workflow
 - Drafting with Markdown in VS Code
 - Markdown linting with Vale
+- Translation with DeepL
+- Diagram creation with Mermaid
 - Docs versioning with Git
 - API validation with Postman and Swagger/OpenAPI
 - Publishing with Docusaurus